 re-compilations.
 Remember this is only appropriate for development, don’t set it in production!

-In this article we talked about common source of re-compilations and how we can fix them with simple refactorings, notably by changing imports to aliases.
-We also teased at a tool that can perform the conversion automatically and we’ll talk more about that in the next post.
-Stay tuned!
+In this article we talked about common source of re-compilations and how we can fix them with simple refactorings, such as changing imports to aliases and by avoiding compile-time dependencies.